Please note - this is a site of historical record and does not contain current service information

 revenue from stage services for the year was stated to be

-the remaining Friday operation on the route to Bournemouth in 1983
+remaining Friday operation on the route to Bournemouth in 1983 (after a

-few more years (the average passenger loading was one per week for a
+more years (the average passenger loading was one per week for a thirty

-On 10th May 1982, following deregulation of express coach services, a new Capital Link route was started from Handley, Salisbury and Andover to London twice a day.
+On 10th May 1982, following deregulation of express coach services under the 1980 Transport Act, a new Capital Link route was started from Handley, Salisbury and Andover to London twice a day.
 The morning workers journey into Salisbury (started in 1948) was now provided by the London express coach.
-The London service only ran for a couple of years.
-Also in 1982 Ashmore gained a Saturday morning shoppers service to Salisbury, whilst the St Giles to Blandford via Handley service on Thursday was altered to run as Handley to Blandford via St Giles.
+The London service only ran for a year.
+By the time of the 20th June 1983 timetable the morning workers run from Tollard Royal operated only to Handley Cross where it connected with the Wilts & Dorset bus to Salisbury.
+At this time the teatime return run from Salisbury still ran as a through journey.
+1982 also saw Ashmore gaining a Saturday morning shoppers service to Salisbury, whilst the St Giles to Blandford via Handley service on Thursday was altered to run as Handley to Blandford via St Giles.

-With the changes following bus deregulation in 1986 the daily workers services on the Salisbury route were discontinued and replaced by diverting the Wilts and Dorset 184/185 Weymouth - Dorchester - Blandford - Salisbury service off the main A354 road and into Handley village for the first time.
-The Victory service to Salisbury was now just a three days a week market and shoppers service, but still serving the loop through Tollard Royal, Ashmore and Farnham.
+Changes following bus deregulation meant that from 27th October 1986 the daily workers services on the Salisbury route were discontinued and replaced by diverting the Wilts and Dorset 184/185 Weymouth - Dorchester - Blandford - Salisbury service off the main A354 road and into Handley village for the first time.
+A connection was still provided by Victory for workers to and from Tollard Royal but the connection was now made in Handley village.
+Otherwise the Victory service to Salisbury was now just a three days a week market and shoppers service, but still serving the loop through Tollard Royal, Ashmore and Farnham.
 Fares charged from Handley in November 1991 were £1.10 single and £1.80 return to Salisbury; £1.00 single and £1.75 return to Shaftesbury or Blandford.
 The Thursday service to Salisbury was next to be withdrawn and finally from 3rd April 1999 the main Salisbury route (now one return journey on Tuesday and Saturday only) was lost after seventy eight years operation through county council retender and was then operated by Shaftesbury and District.
 The route was amended slightly for operational convenience to start from Ashmore and serve Farnham and Tollard Royal on the way to Handley and Salisbury, whereas the traditional Victory route started at Tollard Royal and then served Ashmore and Farnham.
 It was also diverted at the city end to serve Salisbury District Hospital.

 The business had been under the